talkowski-lab/rCNV2/data_curation/CNV/README.md

 1. **Strictly noncoding**: all rCNVs were excluded based on any overlap with any canonical exon from any protein-coding gene ([as described here](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/gene#gene-definitions)).

-2. **Loose noncoding**: to improve power for [noncoding association testing](https://github.com/talkowski-lab/rCNV2/tree/master/analysis/noncoding), we supplemented the `Strictly noncoding` subset (described above) with any rCNVs that overlapped exons from any of 2,013 genes known to readily tolerate functional mutations in the general population ([described here](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/gene#gene-set-definitions)).
-This subset represents the subset of rare CNVs depleted for strong-effect, disease-relevant coding effects.
+2. **Loose noncoding**: to improve power for [noncoding association testing](https://github.com/talkowski-lab/rCNV2/tree/master/analysis/noncoding), we supplemented the `Strictly noncoding` subset (described above) with any rCNVs that overlapped exons from the 4,793 genes meeting both of the following criteria:
+* Known to readily tolerate functional mutations in the general population ([described here](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/gene#gene-set-definitions)); and
+* No known disease association [per OMIM](https://www.omim.org/).

+This second subset ("`loose noncoding`") represents the subset of rare CNVs depleted for strong-effect, disease-relevant coding effects.

+For both sets of noncoding CNVs, we padded all exons from all genes by ±50kb to protect against CNV breakpoint imprecision.

 The code to apply these filters is contained in `extract_noncoding_subsets.sh`.